 We all know death is an inevitable part of life.
-However, merely understanding this inevitability in our head does not reduce the pain in our heart when death takes away our loved ones.
+However, merely understanding this inevitability in our heads does not reduce the pain in our hearts when death takes away our loved ones.
 Recovering from loss is a long, arduous journey, but most of us can heal through the passage of time and see light at the end of the tunnel.

 Everyone expresses and experiences grief in different ways.
 Learn more about grief and bereavement on how you can cope with loss.

 Grief is a natural process to respond to loss.
 Apart from physical losses (i.e. death), grief may occur in response to symbolic or social losses such as divorce or a job loss.
 We express grief when we are overwhelmed by loss as well as accompanying emotions, such as emotional pain and sorrow.

 Bereavement is the period following the death of a loved one, during which grief and mourning take place.
 The duration of bereavement depends on the circumstances of the loss and the level of attachment.

 Grief and bereavement are different.
 Bereavement begins the moment an individual suffers a loss, whereas grief may not come immediately after the news is announced.
 The way we react to the news is an expression of grief, which can appear in the reactions of shock, anger and sobbing.
 Although the intensity of emotions may fade over time, there is no fixed schedule for how long we grieve; it can last from several weeks to years.
 Initially, people in grief may be unable to function at work and school and need to take bereavement leave.
 While returning to work or school does not necessarily mark the end of their grief, bereavement ceases when the first part of suffering ends.